Kikobeats/docker-doctl/README.md

 ## Prerequisites

-The variable [DIGITALOCEAN_ACCESS_TOKEN](https://github.com/digitalocean/doctl#authenticating-with-digitalocean) should be exposed in order to authenticate doctl.
+The variable [DIGITALOCEAN_ACCESS_TOKEN](https://github.com/digitalocean/doctl#authenticating-with-digitalocean) should be exposed in order to authenticate `doctl`.

 ## License